sbudds/self_driving_gokart/README.md

 ### Software

 - Python 3
-- OpenCV with CUDA
-- PyTorch
 - YOLOv5 model
 - Jetson.GPIO library
 - Arduino IDE
+- OpenCV
+- Pytorch
+  *be sure to install with CUDA based on your machine for optimal performance!

 ## Setup and Usage